Housing for older people

 Most schemes have some or all of the following facilities:

-- Communal lounge, where you can attend optional social activities, coffee mornings and other events; or just sit and relax by yourself or with neighbours
+- Communal lounge, which enables residents to hold optional social activities, coffee mornings and other events; or just sit and relax by yourself or with neighbours

-- Guest room, where your friends or relatives can stay.
-There is a small nightly charge
+- Guest room, where your friends or relatives can stay for a nightly charge

 - Communal gardens, which we ensure are maintained to a high standard so that you can enjoy them to the full

-- Mobility scooter storage, which you may be able to rent a space for, at a small charge.
-Please check with us for further details.
+- Mobility scooter storage is available at a small charge.
+Please check with us for further details and availability.
 For safety, scooters can’t be stored in communal areas or within individual properties.

 What will I pay?